 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-We detected various material misstatements as a result of our audit procedures that were corrected by management.
-The material adjustments were a result of converting the entity's records from cash basis to accrual basis.
+The material misstatements detected as a result of audit procedures were corrected by management and were related to adjusting financial records from cash basis to the modified accrual basis of accounting.